Effects of self-avoidance on the packing of stiff rods on ellipsoids

 Finally, the injection force $F$ is given by

-It is plotted in fig.\ref{fig:forces} for prolate ($\delta = 0.1$, left) and oblate ($\delta = -0.1$, right) spheroids, as a function of the filament length $L$, for given $\ell = \sqrt{\frac{A}{2\pi}} = \frac{1}{2}$, $\tilde{u}=1$, and $\tilde{\epsilon}=1$.
-As $L$ gets larger we increase $u$, we therefore see that in the case of an oblate spheroid, at a long enough filament, a jump is observed in the configuration and respectively in the injection force, as the filament changes it's configuration into a polar one at high densities (entropy driven snap-through) {as discussed also in Fig. \ref{fig: sig_vs_u}}.
-Other values of $\ell$, $\tilde{u}$ and $\tilde{\epsilon}$, and $\delta$ result in similar looking graphs, though naturally the exact numbers change.
+The injection force $F$ is plotted in Fig. \ref{fig:forces} for prolate ($\delta = 0.1$, left) and oblate ($\delta = -0.1$, right) {ellipsoids}, as a function of the filament length $L$, for $\ell = \sqrt{\frac{A}{2\pi}} = \frac{1}{2}$, $\tilde{u}=1$, and $\tilde{\epsilon}=1$.
+As the length $L$ gets longer $u$ is increased, and we therefore see that in the case of an oblate {ellipsoid ($\delta<0$)}, {and for} a long enough filament, a jump is observed in the configuration and respectively in the injection force. {This comes from the fact that} the filament changes its configuration into a polar one at high densities ({an} entropy driven snap-through) {as discussed also in Fig. \ref{fig: sig_vs_u}}.
+Other values of $\ell$, $\tilde{u}$ and $\tilde{\epsilon}$, and $\delta$ result in similar graphs, though naturally the specific numbers change.
 In the case of vanishing $\tilde{u}$ no jump is seen as the system is energetically driven, and not affected by entropic considerations.